Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

 <ul>
   <li>
     Vertex Class
     This is a class which handles the vertexes in a shortest path finding program.
 It contains private attributes for storing data and access.
 It also includes public methods for public access.
-This class is
+This class is templated.
   </li>
   <li>
     Priority Queue